Retinal detachment: Diagnosis

+Ultrasound video of retinal detachment.
+Note the cord-like structure floating in the back of the eye as the patient is moving their eye.

 The gold standard for diagnosing retinal detachment is a dilated fundus examination to check the back of the eye using an indirect ophthalmoscope.
 This often involves a technique called scleral depression, which helps provide a clear view of the entire retina.
 A slit lamp examination of the front of the eye may also reveal small pigment particles, called Shafer's sign, which may indicate a retinal tear.